What Is an Annual Report? Definition, Purpose & Components

 Legal Filing

-Not required with SEC
+Not always required to be filed separately with the SEC

 Required SEC filing for public companies